 Myrtle House – in the mood for an easy laid-back cafe meal or snack, Myrtle House offers a range of choices from the Myrtle house burger ($22), halloumi burger ($22), lamb fettuccine ($24) toastie of the week ($17) and Caesar Salad ($24).
 They also include a kids menu.
 See the above website for breakfast, lunch, evening and drinks menu.
 Myrtle House is licensed and provides an outdoor garden bar area.
 Wander in their quaint and unique gift shop too!

 Harp of Erin Gallery Cafe and Wollombi General Store.
 This is an easy, relaxing spot for a snack and for the best gelato in town (you can even choose a gelato flavour for a milkshake).
 It also includes a small gallery (as part of the cafe), housed in one of the many historic buildings within the village.
 Snacks range from quiches ($5.50), burgers ($10), meat pies ($5.50), sausage rolls ($4), and chips ($5).
 The shop has a few basic supplies such as bread, milk, a couple of small baskets of local vegetables or fruit, tins and packets of food etc. It is also the local post office for the community where you can buy postcards, stamps and post mail.
-There are many artisan items here too, such as stationery, locally made honey, jams and pickles, skin care – natural products made from locally grown lavender, which can also make great gifts!
+There are many artisan items here too, such as stationery, locally made honey, jams and pickles, skincare – containing natural products made from locally grown lavender, which all make perfect gift items!

 Best Places for Food Supplies